Thunderbolts (comics): Red Hulk's Thunderbolts

-The Team decides that they cannot do only missions for Red Hulk, as none truly trust him, so a system of give and take missions is developed, in which the team does a mission for General Ross, then a mission for a random member.
+The Team decides that they cannot do only missions for Red Hulk, as none truly trust him, so a system of give and take missions is developed, in which the team does a mission for Red Hulk, then a mission for a random member.
 The first random name pulled for a member is Punisher, who chooses a mission to take out a crime family in New York.
-The story arc takes place during the crossover event Infinity.
 It turns out the Leader purposefully tricked the team into letting him pick the next mission, since he had no skin in the game, so he can escape.
-He was not expecting an alien invasion.
-While trying to escape the team's submarine, Red Leader begins to get his brain siphoned by Supergiant of Thanos' Black Order, but is saved by Red Hulk.
-He reluctantly releases Mercy and is forced by Red Hulk to trick her into destroying the Black Order's flagship.
-Afterwards, Red Leader starts having visions of how to kill every member of the Team, but determines that something is wrong with his plan; there was an unseen variable that stopped him from succeeding.
-That variable presents itself mainly in the form of Abigail Mercy, who joined Ross's Thunderbolts team as a condition for her release.
+While trying to escape the team's submarine, Red Leader has his brain siphoned by Supergiant, but is saved by Red Hulk.
+Red Leader starts having visions of how to kill every member of the Team, but determines that something is wrong with his plan; there was an unseen variable that stopped him from succeeding.
+That variable presents itself mainly in the form of Mercy, who joined Ross's Thunderbolts team as a condition for her release.
 Ghost Rider joins the team to stop Mercy, who is getting too powerful to control, but inadvertently drags the team to hell.
-Leader negotiates a contract with Mephisto to put him back in power of the Underworld by overthrowing the current leader of hell, Strong Guy, who gave up his soul to save his love.
+Leader negotiates a contract with Mephisto to put him back in power of the Underworld by overthrowing the current leader of hell, Strong Guy.
 Strong Guy throws the fight, so the Thunderbolts escape, and Mercy is dragged to hell.

-Deadpool's name gets pulled next for a mission, and he wants to kidnap actor Ryan Reynolds, but Venom asks to be given the mission, as he is leaving the team.
-He wants to let the symbiote take over and have the team fight it, which they do, to reassure him that if he were to lose control of the symbiote, there would be someone who could stop him.